OpenWaterFoundation/owf-infomapper-poudre/README.md

 	[mklink](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) command and
 	confirming that other development environment tools work with links, in order to do the minimal amount of extra configuration.
+	* The `build-util/create-info-mapper-symlinks.sh --files-live-here`
-	* The `build-util/create-info-mapper-symlinks.sh` script has been tested with Git Bash.
+	script automates the above has been tested with Git Bash.

-The first option is relatively trivial; however, the second option is used in this repository because it is more efficient for development.
+	2. Published data files and content live with the InfoMapper repository and symbolic link from this repository allows the files to be written.
+	* **This works but is undesirable.
+Hopefully the first option can be figured out and implemented.**
+	* See above for enabling symbolic links.
+	* The `build-util/create-info-mapper-symlinks.sh --files-live-with-info-mapper` script automates creating the symbolic link.
+	* Because `app` folder is git-ignored in the InfoMapper and the `dist/info-mapper` symbolic link is git-ignored in this repository, any content that is static, such as `app-config.json` and `content-pages` must be saved in in this repository and copied to the `dist/info-mapper` linked folder.
+This is not ideal but is the current work-around.
+	Use the `dist/copy-local-to-info-mapper.sh` script to do this (this approach is similar to what would be done for #1 should that approach ultimatey be needed).

+Results of option 2b are as follows.
 Testing has been done with Git Bash.
-The following describes steps to use symbolic links:

 1. Enable Developer Mode in Windows as described in the above article and [Enable your device for development](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) article.